 So, what are the alternatives?

-They require a bit more preparation than MREs and are less calorie dense, but they work out cheaper, particularly if you buy in bulk.
+They require more preparation than MREs and are less calorie dense, but they work out cheaper, particularly if you buy in bulk.

 As they have a shelf-life of up to 20 years, you won’t have to buy fresh meals every few years.
-Unless you regularly buy MREs for day-to-day use, this makes freeze-dried meals even cheaper.
+Unless you regularly buy MREs for daily use, freeze-dried meals are cheaper.

 We’ve reviewed the top survival food companies to find the best deals for you.

 You may find it’s cheaper to make your survival food at home.
 This may be your only option if you follow a specialist diet or have allergies, but it also means you can make meals you know you’re going to want to eat.

 No more fighting over who has to eat the Thai Chicken!

 Dehydrating your meals at home is easy and cheap, though it takes time and organization.
 If you want to store food even longer, you can freeze dry your meals.
 Freeze dryers are expensive but can be worth it if you’re drying large quantities or can split the cost with another family.